-What Does Public Health Got to Do with…the Age-Friendly Ecosystem?
+What’s Public Health Got To Do With…the Age-Friendly Ecosystem?

 By Katie Cunningham and Jane Carmody

 Robert Butler M.D. was a visionary in the field of aging and foresaw the impact that the aging population of the U.S. would have on all aspects of society.
 Dr. Butler coined the term ageism in recognition of discrimination against older people and called on everyone to address ageism and promote conditions that improve the quality of life for all of us as we age.